ProgrammerAL/Presentations-2024/orlando-code-camp/presentation.md

 - programmerAL.com
 - NOT affiliated with Pulumi

-TODO: Update the QR Code
 ![bg right 80%](presentation-images/presentation_link_qrcode.png)

 ---

 # What this session is

+- Outline of Infrastructure as Code (IaC)
 - Introduction to Pulumi
-- Assumes you know nothing about it
-  - Or you've heard about it but never looked into it
-- Uses C# and Azure
+- Demo with C# and Azure
-  - But the concepts apply to other languages and clouds supported by Pulumi
+  - Concepts apply to other languages/clouds supported by Pulumi

 ---